Lady Margaret Tudor1

 Margaret Tudor, Queen of Scotland 2

-As a result of her marriage, Lady Margaret Tudor was styled as Queen Consort Margaret of Scotland on 8 August 1503.3 From 8 August 1503, her married name became Stewart.
-As a result of her marriage, Lady Margaret Tudor was styled as Queen Dowager Margaret of Scotland on 9 September 1513.1 From 4 August 1514, her married name became Douglas.
+After her marriage, Lady Margaret Tudor was styled as Queen Consort Margaret of Scotland on 8 August 1503.3 From 8 August 1503, her married name became Stewart.
+After her marriage, Lady Margaret Tudor was styled as Queen Dowager Margaret of Scotland on 9 September 1513.1 From 4 August 1514, her married name became Douglas.

 Children of Lady Margaret Tudor and James IV Stewart, King of Scotland